DhruvMehta323/Gemini-Project/README.md

 This is the part we're most proud of.
 Risk in SafePath isn't a fixed heatmap — it shifts constantly:

 - **3 PM on a weekday** has **7x more crash risk** than 4 AM.
 The time slider lets you see this in real-time on the map.
 - **Thunderstorm with hail?** That's a 1.7x risk multiplier on top of everything else.
-StreetWise checks live weather from Open-Meteo and adjusts.
+SafePath checks live weather from Open-Meteo and adjusts.
 - **Walking vs driving vs cycling** — completely different risk profiles.
 The AI picks the right mode from your words, or you can say it explicitly.

 ---